biocatiit/musclex/musclex/ui/BASE_GUI_USAGE.md

 - ✅ **Consistent structure** - All GUIs follow the same initialization pattern
 - ✅ **Easy to maintain** - Changes to common behavior only need to be made in one place
 - ✅ **Flexible** - Subclasses can customize specific parts while reusing common code
+- ✅ **Standard Image Tab** - Pre-built image tab with modern layout for all GUIs

 ## Initialization Flow